gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 3FD2H

-This is the plain text message " in " terminated by a zero byte.
+This is the plain text message "` in `" terminated by a zero byte.

 <a name="3fd7h"></a>

     Address...
 3FD7H

-This is the plain text message "Ok", CR, LF terminated by a zero byte.
+This is the plain text message "`Ok`", CR, LF terminated by a zero byte.

 <a name="3fdch"></a>

     Address...
 3FDCH

-This is the plain text message "Break" terminated by a zero byte.
+This is the plain text message "`Break`" terminated by a zero byte.

 <a name="3fe2h"></a>

     Address...
 3FE2H

-This routine searches the Z80 stack for the "FOR" loop parameter block whose loop Variable address is supplied in register pair DE.
+This routine searches the Z80 stack for the "`FOR`" loop parameter block whose loop Variable address is supplied in register pair DE.
 The search is started four bytes above the current Z80 SP to allow for the caller's return address and the Runloop return address.
-If no "FOR" token (82H) exists the routine terminates Flag NZ, if one is found the loop Variable address is taken from the parameter block and checked.
+If no "`FOR`" token (82H) exists the routine terminates Flag NZ, if one is found the loop Variable address is taken from the parameter block and checked.
 The routine terminates Flag Z upon a successful match with register pair HL pointing to the type byte of the parameter block.
 Otherwise the search moves up twenty-two bytes to the start of the next parameter block.

 <a name="4001h"></a>

     Address...
 4001H

-This routine is used by the Factor Evaluator to apply the "INP" function to an operand contained in DAC.
-The port number is checked (5439H), the port read and the result placed in DAC as an integer (4FCFH).
+This routine is used by the Factor Evaluator to apply the "`INP`" function to an operand contained in [DAC](#dac).
+The port number is checked ([5439H](#5439h)), the port read and the result placed in DAC as an integer (4FCFH).

 <a name="400bh"></a>

     Address...
 400BH

-This routine first evaluates an operand in the range -32768 to +65535 (542FH) and places it in register pair BC.
-After checking for a comma, via the SYNCHR standard routine, it evaluates a second operand in the range 0 to 255 (521CH) and places this in register A.
+This routine first evaluates an operand in the range -32768 to +65535 ([542FH](#542fh)) and places it in register pair BC.
+After checking for a comma, via the [SYNCHR](#synchr) standard routine, it evaluates a second operand in the range 0 to 255 (521CH) and places this in register A.

 <a name="4016h"></a>

     Address...
 4016H

-This is the "OUT" statement handler.
-The port number and data byte are evaluated (400BH) and the data byte written to the relevant Z80 port.
+This is the "`OUT`" statement handler.
+The port number and data byte are evaluated ([400BH](#400bh)) and the data byte written to the relevant Z80 port.

 <a name="401ch"></a>

     Address...
 401CH

-This is the "WAIT" statement handler.
-The port number and "AND" operands are first evaluated (400BH) followed by the optional "XOR" operand (521CH).
+This is the "`WAIT`" statement handler.
+The port number and "`AND`" operands are first evaluated ([400BH](#400bh)) followed by the optional "`XOR`" operand (521CH).
 The port is then repeatedly read and the operands applied, XOR then AND, until a non-zero result is obtained.
-Contrary to the information given in some MSX manuals the loop can be broken by the CTRL-STOP key as the CKCNTC standard routine is called from inside it.
+Contrary to the information given in some MSX manuals the loop can be broken by the CTRL-STOP key as the [CKCNTC](#ckcntc) standard routine is called from inside it.

 <a name="4039h"></a>

     Address...
 4039H

 This routine is used by the Runloop when it encounters the end of the program text while in program mode.
-ONEFLAG is checked to see whether it still contains an active error code.
-If so a "No RESUME" error is generated, otherwise program termination continues normally (6401H).
-The idea behind this routine is to catch any "ON ERROR" handlers without a "RESUME" statement at the end.
+[ONEFLAG](#oneflag) is checked to see whether it still contains an active error code.
+If so a "`No RESUME`" error is generated, otherwise program termination continues normally (6401H).
+The idea behind this routine is to catch any "`ON ERROR`" handlers without a "`RESUME`" statement at the end.

 <a name="404fh"></a>

     Address...
 404FH

-This routine is used by the "READ" statement handler when an error is found in a "DATA" statement.
-The line number contained in DATLIN is copied to CURLIN so the error handler will flag the "DATA" line as the illegal statement rather than the program line.
+This routine is used by the "`READ`" statement handler when an error is found in a "`DATA`" statement.
+The line number contained in [DATLIN](#datlin) is copied to [CURLIN](#curlin) so the error handler will flag the "`DATA`" line as the illegal statement rather than the program line.
 Control then drops into the "Syntax error" generator.

 <a name="4055h"></a>